santiment/academy/src/docs/neuro-api/metrics/social-dominance/index.md

 ---
-title: Social Dominance
+title: Neuro API - Social Dominance
 author: Santiment Team
-# References
-#

 ---

 Returns the share of the social dominance a given project has over time